u-blox/c030-dev/README.md

 +---------------+----------------------+-------------+-------------+--------------------------+-----------------+
 ```

+If you get back the platform ST_PLACEHOLDER (target_id commencing 0799) then you will need to get mbed to pretend it is a C030 board.
+You can do this with the following command:

+`mbedls --mock 0799:UBLOX_C030`

 Now you can build and run the tests for this project on that board with the following command line:

 `mbed test -n driver*`